Kolton Miller

-Kolton Daniel Miller (born October 9, 1995) is an American football offensive tackle for the Las Vegas Raiders of the National Football League (NFL).
-He played college football at UCLA.
+Kolton Daniel Miller (born October 9, 1995) is an American professional football offensive tackle for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the UCLA Bruins.

+Early life

+Miller was born the oldest of two children to Karrie and Dan Miller.
+Born in Redwood City, California, Miller attended high school in Roseville, California where he played tackle and defensive tackle positions with the Roseville Tigers.
+Rated a four-star recruiting prospect, Miller was ranked the 31st offensive tackle in the nation and 35th offensive lineman prospect in the state.
+He received numerous collegiate offers including Wyoming, Washington State, Washington, Texas Tech, San Jose State, San Diego State, Oregon, Nevada, Arizona State, Nebraska, Fresno State, California, Arizona, Oregon State, Wisconsin and the University of California, Los Angeles (UCLA).

 College career

 After redshirting in 2014, Miller made his first career start at UCLA in 2015 after Conor McDermott was injured against California.
 Miller took over as starting tackle for UCLA from that game on.
 He later started the first five games of the 2016 season, but was injured against Arizona and was out for the rest of the season.
-After the 2017 season, Miller announced that he would declare for the 2018 NFL Draft.
+After the 2017 season, Miller announced that he would declare for the 2018 NFL draft.
+While at UCLA, Miller made the Athletic Director's academic honor roll for the Fall 2014, Winter 2015, Spring 2015 semesters.
+He majored in political science.